 Simon Williams of Bagshot spent an hour looking for his list before telling us, “Shit, this one says write a song.
 A song?!
 Christ, a Limerick is a sort of song, right?

 “Lose half a stone.
 Nope, I’m going to skip that one, short of donating some organs or a freak amputation in the next 12 hours I’ve got no chance with that.

 “Learn a new language?
 I learned to ask for five beers in Dutch on a stag do to Amsterdam in August, so I think that’s definitely a tick.

 “Still, I’m sure it’ll be different with next year’s list, right?”

-“Look, I’ve got nearly 14 hours to go, so I’m not a failure.
+“Look, I’ve got over 12 hours to go, so I’m not a failure.
 I am NOT a failure.